Searching...

 Wondering about the potential taxes associated with popular online fundraising options, including mobile cash apps like Venmo, Zelle, and PayPal – or Facebook Fundraisers and GoFundMe?
 Not sure whether you have to pay taxes on fundraiser money?

-It’s not always made clear whether funds you raise will be considered taxable income – that’s why we wrote this post.
+Even if you’re fundraising specifically for medical expenses, it’s not always made clear whether funds you raise will be considered taxable income – that’s why we wrote this post.

-Are Facebook Fundraisers Personal Income?
+Are Facebook Fundraisers considered personal income?

 As of November 31, 2023, Facebook no longer allows you to start a “personal” or “personal cause” Facebook Fundraiser.